YtvwlD/gophor/README.md

   remove from list when `lastIncremented` time is greater than timeout

-- Header + footer text -- read in file / input string and format, hold in memory than append to end of gophermaps / dir listings
+- Header + footer text -- read in file / input string and format, hold in memory then append to end of gophermaps / dir listings

 - More closely follow GoLang built-in net/http code style for worker -- just a neatness thing, maybe bring some performance improvements too and a